MagnusCardell/Algorithms/exercises/hw20/README.md

 ... all nodes are connected, all remaining edges will be ignored
 Sum: 19

-b)
-If instead of E-B we chose F-B since both have the same weight, it would create an equally minimmized tree.
+b) If instead of E-B we chose F-B since both have the same weight, it would create an equally minimmized tree.
 So there are 2 minimum spanning trees.

+c) When the edges are added, they are already sorted by weight value in increasing order.
+This is the resulting adding

+(node A, node B, weight)
+(A, E, 1)
+(E, F, 6)
+(B, E, 2)
+(F, G, 3)
+(G, H, 3)
+(C, G, 4)
+(D, F, 5)]

     2.[C] Exercise 5.4, page 148.